alaa-ahmed17/smart-home/README.md

 in case of corret password -->

-    -it can enter to the system ,LCD will print 'loading'
+    -it can enter to the system ,LCD will print 'loading' until it do the operations

     -yellow led will light up to indicate the correct password